trust-mfn-berlin/animals-as-objects/vault/theme.how-do-animals-end-up-in-the-zoo.md

 [^6]: Zoological Garden Berlin. _Geschäftsberichte_ for the years 1919-1924.

 [^7]: Examples of lists can be found in various places in the AZGB, for example, on the part of the Tierpark in O 0/1/5, O 1/2/138; the inventory series on the Zoo’s offerings and requests between 1947 and 1957 under O 0/1/2/42 ff.
-Direct quotes have been translated into English for clarity’s sake.

 [^8]: Tierpark Berlin, Press release Nr.
 104/63, 28.12.1963, AZGB O 0/1/307.
-Direct quotes have been translated into English for clarity’s sake.

 [^9]: Rainer Kaiser.
 “Wie kommen die Tiere aus allen Teilen der Welt in das Zoo-Aquarium?”
 In _Picassofisch und Kompassqualle: 100 Jahre Zoo-Aquarium Berlin_, Bernhard Blaszkiewitz (ed.), Berlin: Lehmanns, 2013: 214-239, 229, 232-235.